Quonnaq0711/Quonnaq0711/README.md

  - A mock version of Airbnb that allows users to perform full CRUD operations on the listings with image and partial CRUD operations on reviews.

 :seedling: Currently Learning
+- TypeScript: Programming Language.
-- MongoDB: open-source, document-oriented NoSQL database.
+- MongoDB: Open-source, Document-oriented NoSQL database.
-- AWS S3: Cloud Service for data storage and display
+- Next.js: Open-source web development framework, React-based web applications with server-side rendering and static rendering.
 - CircleCI: Continuous integration and continuous deployment (CI/CD) platform used to automate the process of testing, building, and deploying software applications.